 What Happens If You Have Multiple Insurance Claims

 Whether due to an unexpected series of storms that leave your car twice riddled with hail, multiple small accidents in short succession, or just bad luck, you may be caught in a situation where you experience multiple incidents that need repairs and require filing a claim with your insurance company.
 Understanding the claims process and how multiple insurance claims will affect you will empower you to make tough decisions.
 Take the time to learn about car insurance claims before you need to file so you are prepared for what’s ahead.

 Multiple Claims and Deductibles

-Multiple claims that occur really close together always bring up questions about deductibles.
+Multiple claims that occur really close together may bring up questions about deductibles.
 For instance, say you have been procrastinating on getting your cracked windshield replaced and now a deer has run into the side of your vehicle.
 You want to save time and address both issues by having both your windshield and the damage caused by the deer repaired at the same time.
 Unfortunately, even though both are comprehensive claims, they are separate incidents.
 You will have to pay two deductibles if your policy is set up with a deductible on comprehensive coverage.

 Normally, when your vehicle is damaged at two separate times by two separate causes, your full deductible will apply to each occurrence.
 However, it is possible for exceptions to be made in the case of storm damage.
 If your car is damaged by hail and a tree branch falls on your vehicle during the same storm, your insurance company might be willing to charge a single deductible because the same storm caused the damage.